apache/mxnet/docs/how_to/add_op_in_backend.md

 since they are not learnable parameters in the network.
 To formulate the problem: given `dL/dy` and `y = a*x^2 + b*x + c`, where `L` represents the loss function and `y` stands for the output of the quadratic tensor, we need to solve for `dL/dx`.
-Using chain-rule, it is obvious to find that
+Using the chain-rule, it is obvious to find that
 ```
 dL/dx = dL/dy * dy/dx = dL/dy * (2*a*x + b).
 ```